Safi Bahcall: Business executive

 In 1998, Bahcall joined McKinsey & Company, where he advised investment banks and pharmaceutical companies on strategy, technology, and operations.
-In 2001, he left McKinsey & Company and co-founded, with Dr. Lan Bo Chen of the Dana-Farber Cancer Institute, the Boston-based biotech company Synta Pharmaceuticals, which specialized in new drugs to treat cancer and chronic inflammatory diseases.
-Bahcall led its 2007 IPO on Nasdaq and served as Synta's President & CEO for 13 years.
+In 2001, he left McKinsey & Company and co-founded, with Lan Bo Chen of the Dana-Farber Cancer Institute, the Boston-based biotech company Synta Pharmaceuticals, which specialized in new drugs to treat cancer and chronic inflammatory diseases.
+Bahcall led its 2007 IPO on Nasdaq and was Synta's president & CEO for 13 years.
 In 2016, Synta Pharmaceuticals merged with Madrigal Pharmaceuticals.

 In 2008, Bahcall was named Ernst & Young New England Biotechnology/Pharmaceutical Entrepreneur of the Year, In 2010, he and his work were featured in a Malcolm Gladwell profile in The New Yorker magazine.
 He was interviewed by Malcolm Gladwell for the 2012 New Yorker festival, discussing the role of serendipity in science.
 In 2011, he worked with President Obama's council of science advisors (PCAST) on the future of US science and technology research.

 Bahcall has presented at academic institutions and research laboratories including Harvard, Massachusetts Institute of Technology, Stanford, Princeton University, UC Berkeley, California Institute of Technology, Cornell University, Bell Labs, Dana-Farber Cancer Institute, Massachusetts General Hospital, Rockefeller University, the National Institutes of Health, and the Weizmann Institute of Science in Israel, as well as companies and national security organizations including Amazon, Goldman Sachs, Google, Microsoft, Samsung, Spotify, Viacom, the US Air Force, the US Navy, and the CIA.